-Carranza appointed Flores Provisional Governor of Sinaloa from 1 May 1916.
-As such he authorized the issue of a pair of notes ($1 Series A, $2 Series B).
+As Governor of Sinaloa in 1916 Angel Flores authorized[text needed] the issue of a pair of notes ($1 Series A, $2 Series B).

-These notes carry a stamped seal of the Secretary of the Free and Sovereign State of Sinaloa and text that declares that they are issued for local circulation only in the state of Sinaloa and guaranteed by a total of $100,000 of infalsificable notes deposited at the commercial premises of Manuel Vila Fontán, where they will be exchanged for notes of the new issue as soon as they are received.
+These notes carry a stamped seal of the Secretary of the Free and Sovereign State of Sinaloa and text that declares that they are issued for local circulation only in the state of Sinaloa and guaranteed by a total of $100,000 of infalsificable notes deposited at the commercial premises of Manuel Vila Fontán, where they would be exchanged for notes of the new issue as soon as they are received.
 In addition to Flores’ signatures they carry those of Vega Lamarque and T. L. Mayo(?).

 The infalsificable (incapable of being counterfeited) issue was part of Carranza’s attempt to reform Mexico’s monetary policy.
 On 21 July 1915 he decreed a new national issue of 250 million pesos to be printed by the American Bank Note Company of New York.
 The new notes began to enter circulation in May 1916, and gradually replaced the other Constitutionalist issues.

 Flores was forced to make a second issue of both denominations in August 1916[text needed], with the only difference new series letters ($1 Series C, $2 Series ) and the legend on the reverse which now read that they would be redeemed on presentation and the date, 15 August.

 |1 July 1916||$1||A||includes numbers 30314CNBanxico #12041 to 70461|